 Create Facebook Apps and Publish them using Heroku

-This guide will take you step by through the process of publishing an app on Facebook.
-This process is a relatively simple one, however complications arise when hosting the app as this must be done on a domain with an SSL certificate (https) which cost around £300 per year.
-Fear not though, Facebook has teamed up with Heroku, a cloud storage provider with a penchant for all things Japanese to provide you with free hosting for your app.
+This guide will take you step by step through the process of publishing an app on Facebook.
+This process is a relatively simple one; however, complications arise when hosting the app as the process must be done on a domain with an SSL certificate (https) which cost around £300 per year.
+Fear not, though, Facebook has teamed up with Heroku, a cloud storage provider with a penchant for all things Japanese, to provide you with free hosting for your app.

 What won’t this guide do?

-Go to https://developers.facebook.com/apps where you can logo in with your normal Facebook details.
+Go to https://developers.facebook.com/apps where you can log in with your normal Facebook details.

 Step 2: The Wonder of Creation!

-Click the ‘Create New App’ button in the top right hand corner of the screen and then come up with a name for your new app.
-You also have the option to add a ‘Name Space’ which will be your Facebook apps unique ID.
+Click the ‘Create New App’ button in the top right-hand corner of the screen and then develop a name for your new app.
+You also have the option to add a ‘Name Space’, which will be your Facebook apps unique ID.

 Step 3: Hosting Your Facebook App (you better have SSL!)

 I’m now going to talk you through the headfuck that is Heroku.
-If you have access to a SSL sever already then things are going to be much easier for you, just skip to step upload your content and then skip to step 8.
+If you have access to an SSL server already, things will be much easier for you; skip to step 8.

 Step 4: Chose your Environment

 Enter your email address to create a Heroku account and chose an environment.
-If your just uploading a website then you’ll probably be fine with PHP, don’t forget to change the .html extension of your index.html to index.php before you upload to Heroku.
+If you’re just uploading a website, then you’ll probably be fine with PHP, don’t forget to change the .html extension of your index.html to index.php before you upload to Heroku.

 Step 5: Enter the Dragon

-Go to http://www.heroku.com.
-You’ll notice the design of the site looks great and everything is laid out, sadly this doesn’t mean you’re going to a get simple drag and drop system to deploy your app.
+Go to https://www.heroku.com.
+You’ll notice the site’s design looks great, and everything is laid out; sadly, this doesn’t mean you’re going to a get simple drag and drop system to deploy your app.

-Login using the button in the top right with the email and password you used to create the app on Facebook.
+Log in using the top right button with the email and password you used to create the app on Facebook.